Belgian Buns

 • Cool Before Icing: Make sure your buns are completely cool before adding the icing, or it’ll melt and slide right off, making them stickier than normal Belgian Buns.

-• Best Enjoyed Fresh: As with most homemade buns, these Belgium Buns are at their best the same day they’re made, but they can be kept for a day or two in an airtight container.
+• Best Enjoyed Fresh: As with most homemade buns, these Belgian Buns are at their best the same day they’re made, but they can be kept for a day or two in an airtight container.

 More Buns You’ll Love: